William Rawls: Season 4

 Carcetti is elected mayor and begins trying to make the department more productive.
 He observes the department and work and sees an unmotivated investigation unit and petty drug arrests and then comes to Rawls.
-When Carcetti asks Rawls about the problems in the department, Rawls claims that affirmative action and pressure from the mayor's office has made policing a numbers' game.
+When Carcetti asks Rawls about the problems in the department, Rawls claims that affirmative action and pressure from the mayor's office has made policing a numbers game.

 He states that to appease the voters and have a department that reflects the city's demographics, a 20% hike in the number of African American officers is required.
 He says this has occurred up the chain of command as well as in the academy and the early promotions have put inexperienced officers who are more trained to handle statistical values than they are to set out good policing strategies in command positions.
 Rawls claims that if it were up to him, he would focus on high end drug enforcement, a claim that Daniels (an African American commander who Rawls does view as "good police") does not believe.

-Despite being a loyal subordinate, Rawls develops a power struggle with Burrell over who controls the activity in the Department.
+Despite being a loyal subordinate, Rawls develops a power struggle with Burrell over who controls the activity in the department.
 Rawls is commanded to control day-to-day activity by Carcetti.
 Carcetti has no faith in Burrell's capacity to change the department's problems.
 Burrell is threatened by Rawls, allowing the promotion of Daniels from Major to Colonel at the Mayor's request.
 Daniels is the most apparent threat within the department to dethroning Burrell as Commissioner.

 Rawls does not realize that Daniels could be promoted ahead of him until Valchek points out the hindrance of Rawls' Caucasian race, specifically due to Baltimore's African American majority and the fact that the black community will only accept a white Commissioner if there is a black Mayor, or vice versa.
 The political irony of season 4 is that Rawls helped Carcetti beat Royce in the election with the Watkins information, when it's likely that Rawls would have been named Commissioner if Royce had been reelected.

 Season 5

 Rawls continues to serve as Deputy Commissioner for Operations and begins to work amiably with Commissioner Ervin Burrell again.
 Mayor Tommy Carcetti severely strains the department by cutting their funding and failing to deliver on his promises to initiate change.
 Rawls has to deal with extremely low morale amongst all officers, and Carcetti still expects him to have the crime rate reduced.

 Rawls and Burrell continue to manipulate their statistics, but Carcetti discovers the altered statistics, obtaining the political ammunition he has been waiting for to fire Burrell, and plans to move Rawls to acting commissioner while preparing Cedric Daniels to take over the post permanently.
-The transitions in the police department were officially announced at a press conference attended by Carcetti, Burrell, Rawls and Daniels.
+The transitions in the police department are officially announced at a press conference attended by Carcetti, Burrell, Rawls and Daniels.

 In the series finale, Rawls is seen being sworn in as the Superintendent of the Maryland State Police as a reward for his loyalty to Carcetti and his allowing Valchek to become commissioner.